osmcode/pyosmium/doc/ref_osm.rst

 Mutable OSM Objects
 ^^^^^^^^^^^^^^^^^^^

-The objects in ``osmium.osm.mutable`` are Python versions of the native OSM objects that can be modified.
+The objects in ``npyosmium.osm.mutable`` are Python versions of the native OSM objects that can be modified.
 You can use these classes as a base class for your own objects or to modify objects read from a file.

-.. autoclass:: osmium.osm.mutable.OSMObject
+.. autoclass:: npyosmium.osm.mutable.OSMObject
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.mutable.Node
+.. autoclass:: npyosmium.osm.mutable.Node
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.mutable.Way
+.. autoclass:: npyosmium.osm.mutable.Way
     :members:
     :undoc-members:

-.. autoclass:: osmium.osm.mutable.Relation
+.. autoclass:: npyosmium.osm.mutable.Relation
     :members:
     :undoc-members: